cseanburns/electronic_resource_mgmt/src/02-desperately-seeking-erm-librarian.md

 and SERU from 2007.
 We will explore each of these topics in future sections.

-Murdock's (2010) analysis shows that some of the duties started to wane in the early years.
+Murdock's (2010) analysis shows that some duties started to wane in the early years.
 Website maintenance and deployment (see Fig 13), for example,